Liver and onions

-Liver and onions is a dish consisting of slices of liver (usually pork, beef, chicken or, in the United Kingdom, lamb) and bulb onions.
+Liver and onions is a dish consisting of slices of liver (usually pork, beef, chicken or, in the United Kingdom, lamb) and onions.
 The liver and the onions are usually sautéed or otherwise cooked together, but sometimes they may be sautéed separately and mixed together afterwards.
 The liver is often cut in fine slices, but it also may be diced.

 Description

-Liver and onions is widely eaten in the United States, United Kingdom, Canada and in Germany, where it is usually eaten along with boiled or mashed potatoes.
-Beef or veal liver is common in the USA, veal or lamb liver are the usual choices in the UK.
-Liver and onions is often accompanied by fried bacon.